frankimler/GettingAndCleaningData/codebook.md

 1. Download the run_analysis.R file in this repo into the working directory in R Studio
 2. Execute the R script*

 *Note - this R script uses the dplyr package so please make sure it is installed and up-to-date on your system.
-Also, this script requires that the data be in unaltered.
+Also, this script requires that the data be unaltered.

 Data Source: